tracy-o/learning-day/docs/cascade.md

 * `Belfrage.handle/1` receives a `Struct` with `private.loop_id` containing
   list of route specs that should be used by the cascade.
-* The cascade is built by duplicating the received `Struct` for each route spec that should be used.
-The result is a list of `Struct`s each containing a single route spec in `private.loop_id`.
-The entire list of route specs is stored in `Struct.private.candidate_loop_ids`.
+* The cascade is built by duplicating the received `Struct` for each route spec that should be used (this happens in `Belfrage.Cascade.build/1`).
+The result is a `Belfrage.Cascade` struct with a list of items which are `Struct`s each containing a single route spec in `private.loop_id`.
+The entire list of route specs is stored in `Struct.private.candidate_loop_ids` for each of the `Struct`s.
-* Each `Struct` in the list is concurrently "prepared" (all necessary data is populated) and we attempt to fetch an early response from cache.
-If there is a cached response for any of the `Struct`s in the list, then that response is returned back to the user.
+* Each `Struct` in the cascade is concurrently "pre-processed" (all necessary data is populated) and we attempt to fetch an early response from cache.
+If there is a cached response for any of the `Struct`s in the list of items, then that response is returned back to the user.
-* The request pipeline is then executed for each `Struct` in the list concurrently.
+* The request pipeline is then executed for each `Struct` in the list of items concurrently.
 If any of the transformers produce a response (e.g. a redirect or a 500 from the circuit breaker), that response is sent back to the user.
-* The origins in the cascade are requested one by one.
+* The origins in the cascade are requested one by one (this happens in `Belfrage.Cascade.dispatch/1`).
 If the first origin returns a 404, the request is passed to the following origin, etc, until a non-404 response is received (including other errors or timeouts) or the end of the cascade is reached, in which case the last response is served to the user.
-* The origins in the cascade are requested one by one (this happens in `Belfrage.Services.Cascade`) If the first origin returns a 404, the request is passed to the following origin, etc, until a non-404 response is received (including other errors or timeouts) or the end of the cascade is reached, in which case the last response is served to the user.
+* If the last requested origin returns a 404, Belfrage sends a 404 back to the user, but doesn't use the response body from the origin: it generates a generic 404 response instead.
 * Processing and rendering the response happens as usual, including fetching fallbacks for errors.